Peter Piper, you were totally onto something with your pickled peppers.

 The variations in this recipe yield various funky colors that make your eggs look and taste good. (via Food 52)

-Rounding out this list is picked garlic.
+Rounding out this list is pickled garlic.
 A super tasty way to eat whole garlic cloves! (via The Yummy Life)

 - 1 cup vinegar